-In Part I of this blog series I shared how a robust approach to diversity and inclusion (D&I) gives companies a competitive advantage.
+In part 1 of this blog series, I shared how a clearly defined approach to diversity and inclusion (D&I) gives companies a competitive advantage.
 There are many ways you can and should promote D&I in your organization, and the recruiting function is ideally positioned to play an important role in that effort.
 One of the more challenging diversity issues in recruitment is bias.

 Explicit bias is easy to identify, but we all have implicit or unconscious biases that we’re not aware of.
 Identifying and eliminating bias can be challenging, and here are the key points to consider.